 Some homes don’t have the luxury of clearly separated storage zones for everything.
 So they get creative.
 This setup pushed that creativity pretty far and it mostly works, with one honest caveat.

-r/leakmydata has an open laundry niche with white LG front-loaders below a light wood countertop, with shelves above holding a dense mix of pantry goods spice jars, baking supplies, cleaning products, and a toaster oven sharing the folding surface.
+An open laundry niche features white front-loaders below a light wood countertop, with shelves above holding a dense mix of pantry goods including spice jars, baking supplies, cleaning products, and a toaster oven sharing the folding surface.
 A wall-mounted spice rack to the right of the niche adds even more storage capacity.

 This is a smart response to a real storage problem.
 The laundry niche effectively becomes an overflow pantry and handles a lot of household items in a compact footprint.
-The challenge is that cleaning products and baking supplies sitting next to each other create low-level mental friction every time you scan the shelves your brain has to work slightly harder to parse what belongs where.
+The challenge is that cleaning products and baking supplies sitting next to each other create low-level mental friction.
+Your brain has to work slightly harder to figure out what belongs where every single time you scan those shelves.

-The fix doesn’t require new shelving.
-Split the zone visually: dedicate the left shelving section to laundry and cleaning supplies, dedicate the right section to food and kitchen goods.
-Add matching bins within each section.
-Suddenly the mixed use feels deliberate rather than crowded.
+The fix doesn’t require new shelving at all.
+Split the zone visually by dedicating the left section to laundry and cleaning supplies and the right section to food and kitchen goods.
+Add matching bins within each section and suddenly the mixed use feels deliberate rather than crowded.

 14. Rope Basket and Wire Bin Floating Shelves Above Top-Loaders

-Your storage containers aren’t just containers they set the whole tone of the room.
+Your storage containers aren’t just containers.
+They set the entire tone of the room.
 Pick random ones and your shelves look like a garage sale.
 Pick with intention and they become part of the design.
 This setup understands that completely.

-r/Tim_Butta installed two floating wood shelves above white Whirlpool top-loaders, both with a matching warm wood edge.
+Two floating wood shelves sit above white top-loaders, both with a matching warm wood edge.
 The upper shelf holds three large white rope baskets with tan leather handles.
 The lower shelf holds rectangular galvanized metal bins and wire-frame baskets with folded gray towels, plus a small black pipe bracket mount that adds a subtle industrial touch.

-Three different materials rope, galvanized metal, wire and it doesn’t feel scattered.
+Three different materials, rope, galvanized metal, and wire, and it doesn’t feel scattered at all.
 Why?
 Color discipline.
 Everything is white, cream, gray, or metal.
-The textures vary; the palette doesn’t.
+The textures vary.
+The palette doesn’t.
 The leather handles on the rope baskets are a small detail that signals the whole thing was thought through rather than improvised.

 For top-loaders where a countertop isn’t possible, the dual-shelf system with size logic is your best setup: